rbergm/PostBOUND/README.md

 The Postgres server will be available at port 5432 from the host machine (using the user _postbound_ with the same password).
-The volume mountpoint can be used to easily copy experiment scripts into the container and to export results back out again.
+The volume mountpoints provide all internal files from PostBOUND and pg_lab (if used).

 You can connect to the PostBOUND container using the usual